Directed by: Nimrod Antal || Produced by: Robert Rodriguez, John Davis, Elizabeth Avellan ||

 Running Time: 107 minutes

-As a matter of fact, Predators comes across as an awkward and unsuccessful imitation of McTiernan’s original Predator (1987).
+As a matter of fact, Predators comes across as an awkward imitation of McTiernan’s original Predator (1987).
 Rodriguez seems to have plagiarized as many things from the original classic as he could, failing to remix or pay homage in respectful ways.
-Once again, we have a bunch of commandos armed to the teeth (plus… Topher Grace) in a jungle, an alien hunter (ok, hunters) starts to hunt them, picking them off one at a time until our heroes figure out how to outsmart them.
+Once again, we have a bunch of commandos armed to the teeth (plus… Topher Grace?) in a jungle, an alien hunter (ok, hunters) starts to hunt them, picking them off one at a time until our heroes figure out how to outsmart them.
 Sound familiar?
 Hell, even the score is almost beat-for-beat the exact same as Alan Silvestri’s original music for 1987’s Predator.

 Much of what made 1986’s Aliens such an epic, memorable, and successful sequel was how it retained the identity and heart of the original slasher in space, yet it was brave and skilled enough to strike out on its own.
 Aliens didn’t try to mimic the style and tone of Ridley Scott’s masterpiece, because James Cameron knew that he would never be able to top a horror flick like that.
 Instead, Cameron decided to do something different with his 1986-sequel, which would go on to become one of the greatest movie sequels of all time.
 In taking risks, and avoiding the oh so tempting route of copycatting the original, the filmmakers became every bit as integral and influential parts of the xenomorph cannon.